josh-bone/Fingerprint-Dispenser/README.md

 # Fingerprint-Dispenser
-Final project for EK210: arduino code to handle a fingerprint-operated feminine hygiene dispenser
+Final project for EK210: arduino code to manage a fingerprint-operated feminine hygiene dispenser